-The Kansas Foster Child Education Assistance Act, which began July 1, 2006, requires that tuition and fees be waived by educational institutions for youth who experienced DCF custody and meet the eligibility criteria, up until the semester the youth turns 23 years old.
+The Kansas Foster Child Education Assistance Act, which began July 1, 2006, requires tuition and fees be waived by Kansas post-secondary educational institutions for DCF youth who meet the eligibility criteria, up until the semester the youth turns 23 years old.
 Youth may receive additional funds through the ETV Program to help offset other costs of post-secondary education.

-Kansas offers the Chafee Medicaid Option as Aged Out Medical coverage to young adults who leave the custody of DCF, Kansas Department of Corrections - Juvenile Services (KDOC-JS) and Tribes at age 18 or older, until the month of their 26th birthday.
+Kansas offers the Chafee Medicaid Option as Aged Out Medical coverage to young adults who leave the custody of DCF, Kansas Department of Corrections - Juvenile Services (KDOC-JS) and Tribes at age 18, until the month of their 26th birthday.
 The young adult does not have to participate in any other services to be eligible for the Aged Out Medical Card.
-(See Attachments 42.1- 42.3 for KS FY 20 Baseline, KS FY14-18 Data Snapshot and KS FY20 Served)